Darymee/Darymee/README.md

 ## About me 👩🏽‍💻
-### I'm an enthusiastic and detail-oriented Front-End developer in love with code.
-Currently learning React Native, TS, Node.js.`
+### I'm an enthusiastic and detail-oriented Frontend developer in love with code and design.
+Based in Austria 🇦🇹

 ## Languages and tools 🛠️